 - Upper abdominal pain

-If you’ve been diagnosed with IBS, and typically find that IBS symptoms worsen around your period, it’s possible you could have endometriosis instead.
-Talk to your gynecologist about all your symptoms, and about your concerns regarding being improperly diagnosed.
+If a doctor diagnosed you with IBS and you find that your symptoms worse around your period, know you could have endometriosis.
+Talk to your gynecologist about all your symptoms and concerns regarding an incorrect diagnosis.
 Your OB-GYN will run the necessary tests to arrive at a more accurate diagnosis.

-The board-certified physicians at Women’s Care Florida are dedicated to providing the gold-star standard in women’s healthcare.
+The Board-Certified Physicians at Women’s Care Florida are dedicated to providing the gold-star standard in women’s healthcare.
 Each of our Physician Care Groups has a distinctive style and practice that can be tailored to fit your individual needs.
-For more information about how Women’s Care Florida can help you take care of you, contact us to schedule an appointment.
+For more information about how WCF can help you take care of “you,” contact us to schedule an appointment.